-The Ashland-Greenwood Public Schools provides transportation to the schools.
-All students who live outside the city limits of Ashland are eligible for transportation.
+Ashland-Greenwood Public Schools The provides transportation to the schools.
+All students who live outside the city limits of eligible Ashland are for transportation.
 Transportation eligibility is based on where a child lives and not the location of his or her day care provider.
-Only students that are eligible for bus service may be transported to and from school on school buses.
+Only students that are eligible for bus service may be transported to and from school on the school buses.